 Lastly, if you haven’t sought medical treatment for your condition or taken the medication prescribed to you, the SSA may decide your condition isn’t severe enough to be considered a disability.
 This is made even more difficult by the fact that both depression and anxiety have a tendency to ebb and flow, depending on the pressures and general health condition of the person in question.
 For these reasons, it’s important to make sure all your medical records and information are well-documented and established.

 Contact Mental Impairment Disabilities Attorneys Today

-If depression or anxiety has made it impossible for you to work, contact Social Security Disability benefits attorneys at the Law Offices of Judith S. Leland today to schedule a free consultation and discuss your case.
+If depression or anxiety has made it impossible for you to work, contact Social Security Disability benefits attorneys at Leland Law today to schedule a free consultation and discuss your case.
 We can review your situation and explain the options available to you for receiving benefits and protecting your job.